mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/PatternMatchingAndStateManagement.md

 }
 ```

 This implementation, while convenient, does not take advantage of the full power of `OperationPath`.
-To understand why, we'll need to briefly cover what a `OperationPath` represents.
+To understand why, we'll need to briefly cover what an `OperationPath` represents.

 ### OperationPath Basics

-At the very least, you can think of a `OperationPath` as an identifier for a query.
+At the very least, you can think of an `OperationPath` as an identifier for a query.
 This identifier is essentially an array of `Hashable` elements that uniquely identify the query.
 Under the hood, `OperationClient` utilizes a query's path as key into a dictionary of `OperationStore`s.
 If you're familiar with [Tanstack Query](https://tanstack.com/query/latest/docs/framework/react/guides/query-keys), `OperationPath` is analogous to the `queryKey` property.

 If we remove the conformance to `Hashable` on `User.FriendsQuery`, we'll be forced to fill in a custom `OperationPath`.